Fariba-Kamani/rockScissorsPaperLizardSpock/README.md

 1. I would like to expand the game so that users can choose between competing against the computer or other players.

-2. I would like to add another difficulty level to the game for when the user chooses to compete against the computer.
-The options will be ‘Casual’ and ‘Challenging’, and the user will be able to select the difficulty during the login phase.
-The ‘Casual’ difficulty level will function as the game currently does, while the ‘Challenging’ difficulty level will have the computer’s picks for each round based on an analysis of the user’s previous choices.
+2. I would like to add a high score feature to the game that tracks the number of consecutive games won without losing or tying.
+The longer the winning streak, the higher the score.
+A high score would represent the longest streak a player has achieved.

 ### Accessibility